"The tips of these scales...will turn you into a turkey!!"

 Ace Custom: Original Generations and A Portable only, where Lemon customizes a Mook-level Ash Saver into the Weiss Saver.
 Aside from adding additional (and upgraded) "Sword Breakers", it includes the "Over Oxtongue Rifle" Ouka Nagisa uses for the Rapiecage, while removing the "Gun Rapier" and "Laser Blade" from the standard Ash Saver armament.

 Mad Scientist: Not so much "mad", but brilliant, though her subject of research is really mad (almost bordering playing God).
 And look at how she created Lamia...

 She's definitely a little crazy, or at the very least, detached.
-Despite some displays of sentimentality, she seems to view the W-Numbers as closer to science experiments.
-She's even going along with Vindel's absolutely insane plan.
-Hell, the worst she has to say about Axel's death is along the lines of "I really liked him, y'know?"
+Despite some displays of sentimentality, she seems to view the W-Numbers akin to science experiments; she's even going along with Vindel's absolutely insane plan.
+Hell, the worst she has to say about Axel's "death" is along the lines of "I really liked him, y'know?"

 Meaningful Name: "Lemon" is an automotive term referring to faulty used cars.
 Following The Reveal she's really an undead cyborg of an Alternate Universe Excellen and ultimately rejected for not being a good enough Replacement Goldfish of the original, you have to wonder whether this was intentional or not before Lemon got into Original Generation.

 This gets played with in Original Generation 2: if Excellen defeats Lemon, not only will Lemon reveal her true identity, but the player is treated to a slightly tweaked ending dialogue.
 As Kyosuke and Excellen fly off to their new assignments in the epilogue, Excellen states she wants twin daughters named Lemon and Alfimi somewhere down the road (normally, she'd want one daughter named after Alfimi).